Geometric extensions of many-particle Hardy inequalities: Many-particle Hardy inequalities

 which with the condition that the first term be optimal yields $\alpha := \frac{1}{2}$ and $\beta := \frac{1-N}{2}$.
 We also note that $\codim \Omega^c = 1$. \end{proof}

-The following application of our systematic approach has some relations with \emph{bosonic} and \emph{supersymmetric matrix models} (see e.g. \cite{Lundholm:thesis}).
+The following application of our systematic approach has some relations with \emph{bosonic} and \emph{supersymmetric matrix models} (see e.g. \cite{Lundholm:thesis}), and operators of the corresponding form also appear in a class of solvable models \cite{Murthy-Bhaduri-Sen:96,Ghosh-Rao:98}.
 Consider an $N$-tuple $(\bx_1,\ldots,\bx_N)$ of vectors in $\mathbb{R}^d$ and define the bivectors (2-blades) $B_{ij} := \bx_i \wedge \bx_j$, $i<j$, with magnitudes

 and inverses $B_{ij}^{-1} = (\bx_i \wedge \bx_j)^{-1} = -(\bx_i \wedge \bx_j) / |B_{ij}|^{2}$ (again, cp. \cite{Lundholm-Svensson:09} or Appendix A).
 Note that $B_{ij} = 0$ if and only if $\bx_i$ and $\bx_j$ are parallel.
 We define the corresponding geometric quantities